What is the Early Settlement Panel?

 The divorce and family law attorneys of Jacobs Berger have extensive experience representing clients from Morris County towns including Madison, Morristown, Randolph, Denville, Dover, Rockaway, East Hanover, and all of Northern New Jersey throughout the divorce process.
 Our firm believes that the Early Settlement Panel is a great tool offered by the state to give divorcing couples the opportunity to avoid unnecessary litigation.
 Our attorneys work hard to use all available resources to mitigate the financial and emotional stressors of divorce, all while saving our clients’ time and money.

-Call our office today to learn more about the divorce Early Settlement Panel in a confidential and comprehensive case assessment with one of our qualified and experienced attorneys.
+Call our office today to learn more about the divorce Early Settlement Panel in a strategic planning session with one of our qualified and experienced attorneys.

 Divorce Trial Attorneys Define Early Settlement Panel (ESP)